Shadow Work: Connecting and Integrating With Your Suppressed Self

 Fourth, Jung’s dream analysis opened up for the possibility of a transcendental explanation of one’s shadows.

-In all these 4 ways suggested in those previous articles, we can see that it seeks to bring out the shadow from the unconscious mind to the conscious mind.
+In all these 4 shadow work methods suggested in those previous articles, we can see that it seeks to bring out the shadow from the unconscious mind to the conscious mind.

 The existential method of distancing sets up the stage in order to make shadows manifest itself.
 After recognizing them, the individual has a chance to acknowledge and integrate them into one’s personality.